Hanzscpp/ClearTemp/README.md

 {+] A basic cleanup for the following folders > Temp, %temp% and Prefetch.

-{+] This will clear all the junk files that you have on your computer.
+{+] It'll clear all junk files inside your computer's storage.

 {+] Those are the following folders that this simples .exe will clear.